evertramos/docker-registry-letsencrypt/.github/README.md

-# Using Docker Registry with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates
+# Using Docker Registry with Basic Auth and SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates

 This docker-compose should be used with WebProxy (the NGINX Proxy):